-If Celsius offers investment logic and asset pooling behind the scenes, then it’s an investment contract, which is a regulated activity and which needs an investment fund license.
+If Celsius offers investment logic and asset pooling behind the scenes, then it’s an investment contract, a regulated activity that needs an investment fund license.

-Why is it investment fund – it’s because the assets are pooled together and there is an investment contract between Celsius clients and Celsius company.
-Celsius actively manages retail investor funds by lending them out via the OTC and by lending out the crypto collateral as well.
+Why is it an investment fund – it’s because the assets are pooled together, and there is an investment contract between Celsius clients and Celsius company.
+Celsius actively manages retail investor funds by lending them out via the OTC and lending out the crypto collateral.
 Investment funds need to be registered if they accept retail investor funds.
 Additionally, the operating company will need an Investment Fund Operator License.

 The licensing requirements are described in the following drawing:

 - Some of these licenses need to be registered in every country

 - The provider could register Investment Fund Operator license in one country